Kew Gardens Orchid Festival 2021

 On route to the hotel why not stop at one of the many attractions in the area, such as The Musical Museum, the Water & Steam Museum, the Wimbledon Lawn Tennis Museum or maybe Windsor and the Castle.
 We will be delighted to make the arrangements for you, or offer some alternative suggestions.

-Continue to your hotel for dinner and an overnight stay.
+Continue to your hotel for an overnight stay.

 Kew Gardens and the Orchid Festival